-The word curriculum is a bit daunting to non-educators.
+The word ‘curriculum’ is a bit daunting to non-educators.
 Sometimes it seems so vast that it encompasses everything and at other times it seems so vague it appears to be all fluff.
 So how do you tell which school curriculum in Ho Chi Minh City is right for your child?

 Here in Ho Chi Minh City the international school market is dominated by three different systems of education: American, British and International Baccalaureate.
 No matter which of these parents choose, their children will learn mathematics, science, literacy and social studies.
 But there are differences with how they will be taught.

 Many such schools will choose different subject areas from different states.
 For example, mathematics standards may come from California while those for language arts may come from New York.
 This gives the schools the flexibility to adapt to their student population, and also means that not all American schools are the same.

-In the final year of each Key Stage assessments are given to see how students are progressing against a set of standards.
-This prescribed curriculum was developed to ensure that all students learn the same content universally.
-The UK government does review and update the curriculum on a regular basis.
-As not all aspects of the British curriculum are relevant to international students it is not unheard of to have schools outside of the UK modify the curriculum to meet their needs or even adopt an international curriculum for their younger learners.
+In the final year of each Key Stage assessments are given to see how students are progressing against the government standards.
+This national curriculum was developed to ensure that all students learn the same content universally.
+The UK government regularly reviews and updates the curriculum but as some aspects of the British curriculum are not relevant to international students, international schools outside of the UK may adjust the curriculum to meet their students needs.
+They may also adopt an international curriculum for their younger learners.

 In 1968 a group of teachers got together to create a program with the hopes of providing students with a rigorous and comprehensive education, which would prepare them for the needs of a changing world.
 This became known as the International Baccalaureate Diploma Program (IBDP) and the “IB” was born.

 The IB is different to the American and British systems because it is not a curriculum but rather a curriculum framework.
 This means that each IB school uses the IB’s outlined learner outcomes to develop its own program of study.
 This can result in slight differences between IB schools.